-Snowboarding, skiing or mountaineering is fun but it has its own share of risks.
-One of the ever-present risk is the possibility of encountering an avalanche or being buried under snow when out camping.
+Snowboarding, skiing, or mountaineering is fun but it has its own share of risks.
+One of the ever-present risks is the possibility of encountering an avalanche or being buried under snow when out camping.
 One of the many rescue equipment you can use to rescue victims is an avalanche probe, also known as a snow probe.

 What is an Avalanche Probe?

 An avalanche probe is a simple rod rescuers use to probe or poke through snow and avalanche debris when searching for buried victims.

 It resembles a collapsible tent pole and is an essential piece of background skiing, snowboarding, and mountaineering.
 After you find someone during the probing, you can leave the probe in place so that other rescuers can know there is someone there.

 How to Prepare an Avalanche Probe for Use